Cabana (Brasilian) – Westfield White CityHALAL STATUS Halal options • Alcohol & pork served

 [W]idely used in Brazil, Portugal, and Mozambique but also used throughout the Caribbean, specially its Spanish speaking countries.
 It is heavily used in the Bahia state of Brazil.
 It apparently gets its name from the unrelated melegueta pepper from West Africa.

 And given the pepper’s distinctive red colour, Cabana has gone for shades of reds, yellows and oranges as a colour scheme for their busy interior decor.
 With low hanging light bulbs and large colourful kites suspended from a high ceiling, the warm lighting creates a cosy, relaxed atmosphere that makes you feel welcome.

-Both the manager and head chef have told us that while the chicken is given pride of place on the top two tiers, the bottom is reserved for the pork, thereby ensuring zero cross-contamination.
+Both the manager and head chef have told us that the chicken is given pride of place on the top two tiers, with the bottom being reserved for the pork, thereby ensuring zero cross-contamination.

 The well crushed ice and frothy top couldn’t quite disguise the fact that this Cool Colada lacked that punch you’d expect from such a pineapple drink.